Mochrks/crud-express-api/README.md

 ### Project Overview

 This project is a simple CRUD API built using **Express.js**, integrated with **Prisma ORM**, and backed by a **PostgreSQL** database.
-It provides efficient endpoints for login, register, creating, reading, updating, and deleting employee records.
+It provides efficient endpoints for login, register, creating, reading, updating, and deleting employee in data rows.

 ### Setup & Installation
   <a href="https://www.npmjs.com/package/express" target="_blank"> <img src="https://img.shields.io/npm/v/express.svg" alt="Express Version" /> </a>